Marilyn W. Thompson: Awards and honors

 In 1976 and 1982, Thompson was named South Carolina Journalist of the Year.
 In 1982, she was named a Congressional Fellow by the American Political Science Association and spent a year studying Congress.
 Thompson was The Washington Post's editor of reports on gun violence that was a finalist for the Pulitzer Prize in public service in 1992.
-As the Posts Managing Editor of the Investigative Team, she led the group that won the Pulitzer Prize for Public Service in 1999 and 2000.
+As the Post's Managing Editor of the Investigative Team, she led the group that won the Pulitzer Prize for Public Service in 1999 and 2000.
 In 2012, Thompson was named a Shorenstein Fellow at Harvard's Kennedy School.